 - 1. In Page view, select the object or text that you want to link. - 2.
-Click the Link tool on the Standard toolbar. - The Link dialog appears. - 3.
-Select the type of link you are targeting: Internal Link, Smart Link, External Link, or File Link and set up the link.
-See "Creating Links" on page 272. - 4.
+Click the Link tool on the Standard toolbar.

+- 3. Select the type of link you are targeting: Internal Link, Smart Link, External Link, or File Link and set up the link.
+See "Creating Links" on page 284. - 4.
 In the Target area, click Existing and from the drop-down list choose the target frame in which you want to display the linked information.